hjwp/www.obeythetestinggoat.com/content/pages/testimonials_and_reviews.md

 Here's a few nice things people have said to me about the book, either directly or via online reviews:

-### Ifiok Jr, December 2013: "hands down the best teaching book I've ever read"
+### Ifiok Jr., December 2013: "hands down the best teaching book I've ever read"

 > Hi Harry,
 >